 - All email for your domain (and subdomains) is directed to our servers.

 - Web access for your domain (and subdomains) can be pointed to files in your file storage area.

 - You can log in to your webmail at

 - Your mail is signed using DKIM.

 - Email, calendar, and contacts clients can automatically discover their settings for your domain.

 Custom DNS records

-If you know exactly what you want to do, then the domain settings screen will let you create arbitrary DNS A, MX, etc. records for your domain or subdomains, allowing you to specify exactly what DNS records to publish for the domains you have set up at FastMail.
+If you know exactly what you want to do, then the domain settings screen will let you create DNS A, MX, etc. records for your domain or subdomains, letting you specify exactly what DNS records to publish for the domains you have set up at Fastmail.

 - Have email for your domain delivered directly to our servers, but have your website hosted somewhere else.